joshdick/dotfiles/README.md

 The install script looks for all files and directories in the root of the repository ending in the .symlink extension.
 It then symlinks those files and directories into your home directory with a dot prepended and the .symlink extension removed.

-Your existing dotfiles *should* be safe since the script will not symlink over any existing dotfiles with the same name (you should see warnings from `ln`).
-Seeing warnings from `ln` means that some subset of the dotfiles will have been symlinked in, so [re]move the conflicting files and re-run the script to ensure all dotfiles are symlinked in correctly.
+Your existing dotfiles will be safe since the script will not symlink over any existing files or symlinks with the same name; you will see a warning that the file has been skipped.
+Seeing any of these warnings means that only some of the dotfiles will have been symlinked in, so [re]move the conflicting files and re-run the script to ensure that all dotfiles are symlinked in correctly.

 I take no responsibility for any havoc the install script may wreak on your system...it works for me!